GabrielDurdiak/GabrielDurdiak.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: Exploit Development: Analisis y Escritura de CVE-2021-31956 NTFS Windows Kernel Pool Overflow
+title: Exploit Development y Analisis de CVE-2021-31956 NTFS Windows Kernel Pool Overflow
 ---

 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).